Managers are expected to foster a fun work environment, ensure productivity, inspire employees, and delegate tasks. The list goes on.

 This is important because managers need to instill in others the responsibility of being accountable.
 Instead of blaming others for mistakes or poor decisions, good managers focus their efforts on actionable ways to get better results moving forward.

 High-performing companies such as Top Workplaces winners know that unleashing employee potential depends on manager support and development.
 A great manager is also a coach who takes the time to truly understand their employees’ abilities and interests and then aligns them with the company’s needs.

 Good managers consistently recognize and reward good work, contribute to a happier workplace culture, and provide better business outcomes from improved employee engagement.
 This can lead to an increase in employee retention.
 According to one Gallup report, workplaces emphasizing employee strengths increased retention by up to 72 percent in high turnover industries.

 Knowing how and when to delegate is one of the characteristics of a manager that can help them focus on essential tasks while allowing others to grow and develop.
-A good manager’s qualities include knowing which tasks to delegate — and then give credit where credit is due.
+A good manager’s qualities include knowing which tasks to delegate and giving credit where credit is due.

-- Tasks that employees enjoy or have specific knowledge about
+- Tasks that employees enjoy or have specific knowledge to complete.

 While the ability to lead, delegate, and make quick decisions is critical, when you take a closer look at the characteristics of a good manager, they essentially all boil down to effective communication.

 When managers make themselves available, employees feel heard and valued by the organization.
 This makes it easier to determine areas that need improvement and take actionable steps to foster a better workplace.